deleyeem/leaflet-challenge/README.md

 ### Data Visualization
 Map Creation: A basic map was created using Leaflet centered on a latitude and longitude that covers the area of interest.
-Tile layers from OpenStreetMap and CartoDB were used for the base map.

-Plotting Earthquakes:Earthquake data was plotted on the map using circle markers.
+Plotting Earthquakes: Earthquake data was plotted on the map using circle markers.

 Marker Size: The size of each marker was determined by the earthquake's magnitude.
 Larger magnitudes resulted in larger markers.

 Marker Color: The color of each marker was determined by the depth of the earthquake.
 Deeper earthquakes were represented with darker colors.

 Popups: Each marker was equipped with a popup that displayed additional information about the earthquake, including the location, time, magnitude, and depth.

 Legend: A legend was added to the map to provide context for the marker colors, indicating the depth range of the earthquakes.

 ### Implementation Details